Skip to main content

 The summer camp space attracts every variety of programme.
 Some are excellent.
 Some are glorified childcare with pads.
 The difference matters enormously for what your child gets out of the experience.

 A good boxing camp is led by coaches with genuine qualifications.
-BBBofC licensed coaches and ABA affiliation through England Alliance Boxing are the relevant credentials in England.
+ABA/Alliance-credentialed coaches and ABA affiliation through Amateur Boxing Alliance are the relevant credentials in England.
 These are not decorative; they reflect training standards, safeguarding compliance, and the ability to teach the sport correctly at youth level.

 A good camp has structure.
 Each session has a clear purpose.
 Progression is visible across the week or fortnight, not just repeated activities that look energetic but go nowhere technically.
 Children who attend a well-run camp in week one should noticeably outperform their week-one selves by the end of the programme.

 A good camp is safe.
 Age-appropriate activities.
 Appropriate supervision ratios.
 Clear protocols for contact work and non-contact training.
-Children in the Infants age range (7 to 9) do not have the same camp programme as Juniors (10 to 16).
+Children at the younger end of Junior Recreational need different coaching from older teenagers.
 Conflating those groups is a warning sign.

 What Children Actually Get From a Boxing Camp